-We extend a special welcome to newcomers.
-If any newcomers are here today, please state your name so we can welcome you.
+Welcome Newcomers: We extend a special welcome to newcomers.
+If there are any newcomers here today, please un-mute yourself and tell us your name and location, so we can welcome you.
 (Pause and wait for newcomers to respond.)
 We are glad you are here!
 We suggest you attend at least six meetings so that you have time to identify with the speakers and learn more about the program.
-We will have fellowship time after the close of the meeting when we can chat informally.
+On most Mondays, we have 20 minutes of fellowship time after the close of the meeting when we will greet newcomers informally.
 Everyone is invited!
+On the second Monday of every month, we have our business meeting instead of fellowship time.